(Procedure for Best: Quality, Speed, & Profits)

 - While being safest on the paint

-then pairing ‘Non Diminishing’ Abrasives with Short Buffing Cycles is the best procedure.
+then pairing ‘Non Diminishing’ Abrasives with Short Buffing Cycles is the best detailing paint correction method.

 With this methodology, both greater profitability and higher quality results will occur while lessening user fatigue and total time to complete jobs.